vschoener/molecule-parser-py/README.md

 # Molecule parser

-This is a technical test I had make at home.
+This is a technical test I've made at home.

 ## Requirement